opendilab/LightZero/zoo/pooltool/README.md

-**TODO This is a historical document that provides important context for pooltool + LightZero.
-Prior to merging, this document should be replaced with a resource page that describes pooltool + LightZero.**

-# Welcome

-Welcome, and thanks for taking a look at my project.
-This is a small document to help you get started with LightZero + pooltool.

-# Installation
+# Billiards RL

-## Step 1: Follow the install instructions in the README.md

-Make sure you have a working version of LightZero by following the install instructions in `README.md`.
-This is an identical copy of the main LightZero repo.

-## Step 2: Install `pooltool`
+Welcome to the documentation for billiards simulation within the LightZero framework. jBilliards offers an intriguing learning environment for reinforcement learning due to its continuous action space, turn-based play, and the need for long-term planning and strategy formulation.

+## Pooltool

+Pooltool is a general purpose billiards simulator crafted specifically for science and engineering applications (learn more [here](https://github.com/ekiefl/pooltool)).
+It has been incorporated into LightZero to create diverse learning environments for billiards games.

+## Testing your installation

-Follow the _pip_ install instructions [here](https://pooltool.readthedocs.io/en/latest/getting_started/install.html#install-option-1-pip).
+Pooltool comes pre-installed with LightZero.
+If you are using a custom setup, follow the _pip_ install instructions [here](https://pooltool.readthedocs.io/en/latest/getting_started/install.html#install-option-1-pip).

-Verify your installation is ">=0.3.0":
+Verify pooltool is found in your python path:

 ```bash
 python -c "import pooltool; print(pooltool.__version__)"
 ```

-Further test your installation by running the command line program:
+Further test your installation by opening the interactive interface:

 ```bash
 # Unix